 Contents of Education

 Introduction

-Philosophy is the study of realities, the pursuit of wisdom, and commentary on general life principles.
-It is concerned with a search of eternal truth, both conceptual as well as practical.
-It has five areas of search – Epistemology, Metaphysics, Aesthetics, Ethics, and History.
+Philosophy is the study of realities, the pursuit of Wisdom, and commentary on general life principles.
+It is concerned with a search for eternal truth, both conceptual as well as practical.
+It has five areas of inquiry – Epistemology, Metaphysics, Aesthetics, Ethics, and History.
 The instrument used by a philosophy to unearth realities or discover the truth is logic, both inductive and deductive.
 Educational philosophy is a branch of general philosophy; it gains strength from epistemology.
-It formulates the aims and objectives or contents of education that, in turn, influence the whole learning environment, society, and future generations.
+It formulates the aims and objectives or contents of Education that, in turn, influence the whole learning environment, society, and future generations.

+Contents of Education